abdelmoumeneBoulahbal/CarpoolDZ/README.md

 - **Driver Profiles**:
   - Drivers can create and manage their trips.
   - Check all the passengers that booked their trips.
-  - Drivers can accpect or deny the passenger based on his profile.
+  - Drivers can accpet or deny the passenger based on his profile.
 - **Passenger Profiles**: Passengers can book trips with specific details such as:
   - Price
   - Inside car rules